 Designing is not just about creating visually appealing and functional assets.
 It also involves managing relationships with clients.
 Effective management for design clients is crucial for professional success.
-This ensures smooth collaborations, timely payments, and mutual satisfaction.
+This ensures smooth collaborations, timely payments, and mutual advantage.
 Furthermore, maintaining a good rapport could mean a returning client.
 In this blog post, we’ll explore the top tips for creatives to effectively manage design clients.

 Make Sure the Client Has a History of Paying on Time